ILL Express! Policies

 We offer the option of loan deliveries to faculty through campus mail; however, ILL is not responsible for items lost through campus mail.

 The Interlibrary Loan department checks to see if requested items are available from library holdings or PASCAL Delivers, a service that offers fast delivery from South Carolina academic libraries, before filling requests.
+If items are owned by the University Library system but are checked out, we will place a hold for you to prompt a recall.
 We also check to see if items are already online.
 Making sure we utilize our available resources before requesting from other libraries helps us to keep our costs down and provides you with the information you need as quickly as possible.